msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 - Gallery item's DVM logs
 - Cluster Snapshot

-Log collection process can upload-logs to storage account when --upload-logs parameter is set, the logs can be found in "KubernetesLogs" resource group.
+Log collection process can upload logs to storage account when --upload-logs parameter is used, the logs can be found in "KubernetesLogs" resource group.

 After the log collection process is complete, the script will also try to look for common issues or misconfigurations.
 If any of those are found, they will be saved in file `ALL_ERRORS.txt`.